There’s nothing more exciting than finding out that you are

 Pick out a gift from your unborn baby to “give” to your

-sister.
-This will make him feel extra special during a time that may be a
+you at the hospital, give the gift to them and tell them it’s from the baby.
+This will make your child feel extra special during a time that may be a

-little scary for him.
+little scary for him/her.

 3. Hold on tight